Digital Marketing Illusions 101

 When deeply engaged in growing a business, it is sometimes necessary to back up a little to see if any of our initial assumptions were off the mark.
 Otherwise, we could potentially be like a third grade gifted kid who never learned the months of the year.
 In other words, we get ahead of ourselves.

 Many different types of marketing can work, given enough time and hard work.
 We love Internet Marketing because of its efficiency, reach, and measurability.
-But, there are other things that can complement a solid Internet presence.
+But, there are other things that can complement a solid Internet presence, and it starts with a marketing strategy.

-For real success, work with professionals you trust and give it everything you’ve got.
-It will pay off.
-I’m sure of it!
+For real success, work with professionals you trust and give it everything you’ve got, plus a good dose of patience.
+It will pay off!